Mauricio Dubon Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.89 team ERA that ranks eighth among all MLB pitching staffs.
+- The Mariners have the seventh-ranked team ERA among all MLB pitching staffs (3.85).

+- Mariners pitchers combine to surrender 87 home runs (one per game), the third-fewest in the league.

-- The righty last appeared on Saturday against the Tampa Bay Rays, when he tossed seven innings, allowing two earned runs while giving up two hits.
+- In his most recent outing on Sunday against the Tampa Bay Rays, the righty threw six innings, allowing five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.